Jalal Shamshuddin bin Hasan: Life

 Syedna Jalal acquired elementary education from Maulaya Qasim bin Maulaya Hasan.
 He then traveled to Yemen to seek knowledge from the 23rd and the 24th Dai and studied under Syedi Hasan bin Nooh.
 After arriving in back to his hometown, Ahmadabad, Syedna Jalal bought a piece of land in Saranpur (a suburb of Ahmadabad) with his personal funds so that a structure could be built that would accommodate a gathering of all followers.
 He collected all his savings from various businesses to cover the building expenses, but the funds were not sufficient - his personal funds only covered half the expenditure.
 He was in charge of affairs in India, and had access to funds in treasury.
 He felt that it was better to draw from it only after obtaining the blessings of Syedna Yusuf.
 The construction was halted for half a month until Maamji, son of Shaykh Mujaal learned of the stalled work, took it upon himself to manage and finance the project to completion.

 Syedna Jalal became Da'i al-Mutlaq in 974 AH /1567 AD.
-His period of Da'awat was from 974-975 AH/ 1567-1568 AD (<1 Years).
+His period of Da'wat was from 974-975 AH/ 1567-1568 AD (<1 Years).
 Before the appointment of Dai, he was last Wali ul Hind in India working for the movement.
 Syedna Jalal Shamshuddin appointed or gave nass to Syedna Dawood Bin Ajabshah.